 The Fedora Project builds and ships a Linux distribution, but there is a community behind the technical work and planning.
 In Fedora, we have the Four Foundations to represent our community culture.
 The Fedora community represents a set of ethics and values to how we build our distribution.
 These ethics and values create the culture of the Fedora Project.
 When working in the community, mindfulness of this culture enriches and supports the different sub-communities inside of Fedora.

-CommOps builds community infrastructure of support and acceptance for the culture of the Fedora community.
+CommOps builds community infrastructure of support and acceptance for the Fedora community’s culture.
 The Friends foundation is there for a reason.
-The community infrastructure CommOps assists with, builds on top of the Friends foundation.
+The community infrastructure CommOps assists with builds on top of the Friends foundation.
 People enjoy contributing in a community where they feel valued for who they are and what they bring to the community, not just that they are useful.
 CommOps supports this through some of our tasks relating to culture.

 Examples of things we help with to build and support the culture of the Fedora community:

-There are a few elected bodies in Fedora, such as the Fedora Council, Mindshare Committee, and FESCo.
+There are a few elected bodies in Fedora: the Fedora Council, Mindshare Committee, and FESCo.
 Every new Fedora release, the community holds elections for these bodies.
-Each election takes "wrangling" work to pull together.
+Each election takes "wrangling" work to pull it together.
 This includes calling for nominations, conducting interviews with candidates, and raising awareness during the voting window.